Tutorial: Create your first classification model with automated machine learning

 Delete the deployment instance

-Delete just the deployment instance from the Azure portal, if you want to keep the resource group and workspace for other tutorials and exploration.
+Delete just the deployment instance from the Azure Machine Learning studio, if you want to keep the resource group and workspace for other tutorials and exploration.

 Select the deployment you want to delete and select Delete.